F-3r/dragon_checkers/README.md

 ## What is this thing?

-Dragon Checkers is a small testing library for [DragonRuby](dragonruby.itch.io/) with a checklist-oriented DSL
+Preflight is a small testing library for [DragonRuby](dragonruby.itch.io/) with a checklist-oriented DSL

 ## How can I install it?

-You can install it with `$gtk.download_stb_rb "f-3r", "dragon-checkers", "lib/checkers.rb"` or you can copy `lib/checkers.rb` into to your project.
+You can install it with `$gtk.download_stb_rb "f-3r", "preflight", "lib/preflight.rb"` or you can copy `lib/preflight.rb` into to your project.

 (You probably want to copy `tests/tests.rb` and `tests/run.rb` too (see following section))